moisescastellano/thousandTypes-tcplugin/README.md

 The Thousand File Types Preview [Total Commander](https://www.ghisler.com/) plugin
 ==================================================================================

+This plugin allows TC to show a very quick text preview of almost **every file format**.
+It comes in two flavors: packer and lister plugin.

 Have you ever being checking what's inside of a lot of documents such as PDFs or .doc files, spending a lot of time waiting for a new Acrobat Reader, MS-Word or Whatever-program to open, just to close it and continuing the process?

-This plugin comes in two versions: packer and lister plugin.
+Have you ever wondered what a particular file contained, not having the associated application to open it?

-Packer plugin allows Total Commander to **very quickly (*)** "enter" (ctrl + pgDown) docs as if they were archives or folders.
+**Packer plugin** allows Total Commander to **very quickly (*)** "enter" (ctrl + pgDown) docs as if they were archives or folders.
 In that "simulated folder" you can see at a glance:
  - a plain-text preview (or whole contents) of the document, that you can then view(F3) or extract (F5)
  - document metadata: author, version, creator tool...